blocklessnetwork/bls-runtime/README.md

 panic: Permission deny
 [2022-06-09T02:12:39Z ERROR blockless] Fuel 137607:200000000. wasm trap: wasm `unreachable` instruction executed
 ```

+for the file permission the url is start with "file://", if you use "file:///", should not work.

 ## How to run the app